ColdMacaroni/sick-as/doc.md

 ### bak
 Like `jz` in x86 assembly.
-It moves back the number of instructions given by the first value, if the second value is not equal to 0.
+It moves back the number of instructions given by the first value, if the second value is equal to 0.

 ```sick
 set 10 -> m1